 Try Clam chowder in San Francisco.

 For me, a trip isn’t a trip without trying the cuisine!
-So although you could probably find better places to eat this dish, we chose the iconic Tarantino restaurant (which is now closed) that had been serving customers since it opened its doors in 1946.
+So, although you could probably find better places to eat this dish, we chose the iconic Tarantino restaurant (now closed), which has been serving customers since it opened its doors in 1946.
 But don’t worry.
-There are many other places at Fisherman’s wharf offering the famous clam chowder.
+Many other places at Fisherman’s Wharf offer the famous clam chowder.

 Have a glass of bubbly at the top of the Marriott Marquis